Maximizing Tax-Free Income and Withdrawals In Retirement

 However, if you anticipate staying below certain net worth thresholds in retirement, the Roth IRA’s benefits may diminish, as you could achieve tax-free withdrawals from taxable brokerage accounts regardless.

 One challenge that some wealthy or super frugal retirees face is the requirement to take Required Minimum Distributions (RMDs) starting at age 73, as mandated by the SECURE 2.0 Act.
 These RMDs, which are treated as ordinary income, can potentially push retirees into a higher tax bracket.
+It's important to understand that the 401(k) and IRA are considered pots of deferred income.
+Since you contributed to these retirement plans without paying taxes up front, the government wants to tax you on the withdrawals.

-For singles, shoot for a retirement portfolio of up to $1.5 million and feel safe from paying taxes due to RMDs. $1.5 million is just $100,000 shy of how much workers in their 50s said they needed to retire comfortably in a 2023 Northwestern Mutual survey.
+For singles, shoot for a retirement portfolio of up to $1.5 million and feel safe from paying too much in taxes due to RMDs. $1.5 million is just $100,000 shy of how much workers in their 50s said they needed to retire comfortably in a 2023 Northwestern Mutual survey.
 So perhaps those surveyed have a good sense of their retirement needs after all.

 Given the income threshold for 0% capital gains tax is $48,350 (single) or $96,700 (married), we can calculate whether $1.5 million and $3 million are reasonable retirement portfolio target amounts.
-At a 4% withdrawal rate, this means a single retiree needs a portfolio of $1,346,250, while a married couple requires $2,417,500 to fully optimize this strategy.
+At a 4% withdrawal rate to get to $48,350 (single) and $96,700 (married), this means a single retiree needs a portfolio of $1,346,250, while a married couple requires $2,417,500 to fully optimize this strategy.

 The retirement portfolio threshold amounts can be indexed to inflation over time.
-But these are two easy to remember figures if people want to shoot for net worth goals.
+The standard deduction amounts should also increase over time, as will the income thresholds for 0% capital gains tax.
+But for now, $15 million and $3 million are two easy to remember figures if people want to shoot for net worth goals.

-RMD Example With Little-To-No Taxes To Pay
+RMD Example With Taxes To Pay

 Below is a graphical example of a retiree forced to take RMDs at age 73 with a $3 million 401(k).
 The calculation assumes:

-- A withdrawal rate of 3.8%, as determined by the Uniform Lifetime Table calculation.
+• A withdrawal rate of 3.8%, as determined by the Uniform Lifetime Table calculation.

-- No additional contributions are made after retirement.
+• No additional contributions are made after retirement.

-- An annual investment growth rate of 5%.
+• An annual investment growth rate of 5%.

 On the other hand, if you anticipate having retirement portfolios well over $1.5 million / $3 million, you’ll have a greater incentive to take advantage of Roth IRA conversions and Mega Backdoor Roth IRAs earlier in your career.
 The best time to implement these strategies is when your income is at its lowest, such as after a layoff or during an early retirement phase.